 Detecting failures in the inter-domain routing entails solving different challenges than in intra-domain routing.
-First, to implement FRR in BGP, beyond detecting local failures, an AS needs to detect and localize remote Internet failures, as i) downstream ASes may not perform any FRR äi)d BGP is slow at recomputing a new route, thus leading to traf c disruptions lasting even several minutes.
-Failures of adjacent peering links between two ASes can be detected using traditional techniquese(g, BFD [71]) and are not discussed here.
+First, to implement FRR in BGP, beyond detecting local failures, an AS needs to detect and localize remote Internet failures, as i) downstream ASes may not perform any FRR and ii) BGP is slow at recomputing a new route, thus leading to traffic disruptions lasting even several minutes.
+Failures of adjacent peering links between two ASes can be detected using traditional techniques (e.g., BFD [71]) and are not discussed here.
 Detection of remote link failures can be performed both at the control plane and at the data plane, and we discuss these two different approaches in the following parts of this section.

 At the control-plane level, a variety of techniques to detect and localize network failures using BGP data have been proposed.
-Some techniques require coordination from a geographically-distributed set of trusted vantage points,
+Some techniques require coordination from a geographically-distributed set of trusted vantage points, e.g., PoiRoot [225], [235], [236].

-PoiRoot [217], [227], [228].
 They are typically general enough to detect a variety of anomalies, including link failures and routing instabilities, and root-cause analysis.
-At the other side of the design space, we have techniques that do not require any coordination among ASes and simply attempt to infer remote link failures by looking at the received bursts of BGP route changes/withdrawals at one single locatieng, SWIFT [221].
-SWIFT performs root-cause analysis on a sudden burst of BGP reconvergence.
+On the other side of the design space, we have techniques that do not require any coordination among ASes and simply attempt to infer remote link failures from the received bursts of BGP messages describing the route changes/withdrawals at one single location, e.g., SWIFT [229].
+SWIFT performs the root-cause analysis on a sudden burst of BGP updates using a simple intuition: it checks whether a certain peering link has suddenly disappeared from the AS_PATH of a certain number of BGP announcement messages received close to each other.
+Internally, SWIFT relies on a metric called Fit Score and infers the failed link as the one maximizing its value.